How to Connect Emotionally with Clients

 - The next time you meet with them, discuss an item on the worksheet

-Most Advisors Collect Details about Clients' Interests and Connections
+Most Financial Professionals Collect Details about Clients' Interests and Connections

 Webinar polling question: Are you documenting personal interests of clients, their parents, kids, friends?

 This is good news.
-Advisors need details about their clients lives to have personal conversations.
+Financial Professionals need details about their clients lives to have personal conversations.
 The question is: Are you using a consistent process to capture the the details you need?

 Source: Get Your Clients Talking: How Word of Mouth Can Help Your Business webinar, Hartford Funds webinar poll, 9/12/18.